vcarling/vcarling.github.io/aboutme.md

 ## Research Experience and Interests

-In my final years of my undergraduate degree, I have been working as an undergraduate researcher in experimental condensed matter at [The Joe Lab](https://joelab.ucr.edu/), focusing on transport and optical properties of two-dimensional materials within heterostructure devices.
+In my final years of my undergraduate degree, I have been working as an undergraduate researcher in experimental condensed matter at [**The Joe Lab**](https://joelab.ucr.edu/), focusing on transport and optical properties of two-dimensional materials within heterostructure devices.

 ![mse](assets/img/mse.jpg)